blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 ## Magic Items

 ### Weapons
-1. Flame tongue: Flaming sword that deals 2d8 damage
+1. Flame tongue: Flaming sword that deals 2d8 damage and ignites objects it touches.
 2. Flame gauntlet: 15ft cone of fire, targets make DC 14 DEX save to halve 3d6 damage.
 One use, which returns at dawn.
 3. Sword of hunger: +1 bonus after it consumes 3 souls, +2 after 10 souls, +3 after 15 souls
 4. Letter: This dagger contains 1d4 random spells.
 Spells can be cast any number of times.
 Each cast drains 1d4 HP from the caster.